Israr-ikaDEV/javascript-learning/README.md

     - Delayed math, delayed loops
   - Even/Odd numbers demo (both sync and async version)

  - **Day 11** → Promises & Async/Await
   - Created and handled Promises with resolve and reject
   - Used .then() and .catch() for chaining
   - Wrote cleaner async code with async/await
   - Used Promise.all to run tasks in parallel
   - Used Promise.race to return the first completed task

+ - **Day 12** – Fetch API & Error Handling
+  - Implemented basic fetch request with .then/.catch
+  - Converted fetch to async/await with try/catch
+  - Used Promise.all to fetch multiple resources in parallel
+  - Added error handling for failed requests